Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Symplectic vortices

 where $( \ , \ )$ denotes the pairing between homology and cohomology.
 More concretely, we have $ D(u) = \int_C u^* \omega_{P(X),A} $ independently of the connection $A$.
 We denote by $P(\Phi): P(X) \to P(\k^\dual) \cong P(\k) $ the map induced by $\Phi$.
 A {\em gauged map} from $C$ to $X$ is a datum $(P,A,u)$ where $A \in \A(P)$ and $u: C \to P(X)$ is a section.
 Given a metric on $C$, we denote by

 the associated Hodge star.
 The {\em energy} of a gauged map $(A,u)$ is given by

+Finally we introduce gauged holomorphic maps and symplectic vortices.
 Suppose the $C$ is a complex curve.
 Denote by $\J(X)$ the space of almost complex structures on $X$ compatible with $\omega$.
 The action of $K$ induces an action on $\J(X)$, and we denote by $\J(X)^K$ the invariant subspace.
 Any connection $A \in \A(P)$ induces a map of spaces of almost complex structures

 by combining the almost complex structure on $X$ and $C$ using the splitting defined by the connection.
 Let $\Gamma(C,P(X))$ denote the space of sections of $P(X)$.
 We denote by

 the Cauchy-Riemann operator defined by $J_A$.